hypre-space/hypredrive/docs/usrman-src/introduction.rst

 Introduction
 ============

-What is hypredrive?
+What is `hypredrive`?
 -------------------

-hypredrive is a high-level interface driver for hypre, a package for solving sparse linear systems of equations.
+`hypredrive` is a high-level interface driver for hypre, a package for solving sparse linear systems of equations.
 It's designed to make the process of building and solving linear systems easier by all steps can be configured via an input file in YAML format.
-Whether you are a researcher or an application library developer, hypredrive offers an easy way with low overhead to test or access the linear solvers provided by hypre
+Whether you are a researcher or an application library developer, `hypredrive` offers an easy way with low overhead to test or access the linear solvers provided by hypre

 Key Features